 - The most commonly found erythritol on the market is Truvia.
 Many people confuse Truvia with Stevia, but while it’s a sweetener made from a compound found in the stevia plant its primary ingredient is erythritol.

-- It does, however, tend to leave a cooling taste in a lot of people’s mouths–including mine.
-The sweetener also tends to crystallize if refrigerated so you have to watch out for that when baking or cooking with erythritol.
+- It does, however, tend to leave a cooling taste in a lot of people's mouths--including mine.
+The sweetener also tends to crystalize if refrigerated so you have to watch out for that when baking or cooking with erythritol.

-- Swerve is a Keto-friendly option, and is also an easy cup for cup substitute for sugar.
+- Swerve is a Keto friendly sweetener option and is also an easy cup for cup substitute for sugar.

 - It tastes great, has a very low GI rating, and can caramelize like sugar.